Petal-DA/clinical-survival-analysis/README.md

 * Stage is associated with shorter survival time
     - Validate via ANOVA or regression coefficient.

-* KRAS mutations are associated with higher mortality risk
+* KRAS genetic mutations are associated with higher mortality risk
     - "Mutation" is simplified as any change in the KRAS gene detected in the dataset (e.g., G12 or G13 codon variants) versus wild-type (no mutation detected).
     - Validate via logistic regression using Event (0/1) as outcome and KRAS status as predictor.
     - Include Fisher's exact or Chi-square test for categorical comparison of mutation vs event.

-* Driver mutations (KRAS or EGFR) are associated with higher mortality risk
+* Driver mutations (in KRAS or EGFR genes) are associated with higher mortality risk
+    - EGFR and KRAS are genes that help regulate cell growth.
+Mutations in either gene can cause cells to grow uncontrollably, which is a common feature in many cancers.
     - Simplifies clinical genomic data for non-specialist interpretation.
     - Validate via logistic regression and categorical testing.